Signed in as:

 💐🌼🫶🏼🧚🏽♂️🪷🍄🍀

-Did you know that scleroderma patients may be taking up to 40 or more medications per day, sometimes twice a day?
+Did you know that scleroderma patients, who often face the challenges of chronic illness, may be taking up to 40 or more medications per day, sometimes twice a day?
 Add supplements to that amount and you are swallowing a lot of chemicals and other substances!
-This is an informative article from the NY Times about supplements and what doctors think of them.
-It is not argumentative but informative so you can see the logic behind most physicians’ opinions.
-It has lots of information that you can trust.
-One very important caveat: all supplements, herbs, tinctures, oils, etc. have side effects ranging from mild or non-existent to dangerous, often when combined with your regular medications.
+This informative article from the NY Times discusses supplements and what doctors think of them.
+It is not argumentative but provides valuable patient education so you can understand the logic behind most physicians’ opinions.
+It contains a wealth of information that you can trust.
+One very important caveat: all supplements, herbs, tinctures, oils, etc., have side effects ranging from mild or non-existent to dangerous, especially when combined with your regular medications.
 Even pure grapefruit juice can affect the strength of all the medications you’re taking!

 Enjoy the article.
 There will be no exam this time : - )

 Of course, you can also look up the supplements you’re taking on the USP (the US Pharmacopeia) website: https://qualitymatters.usp.org/categories/dietary-supplements.
 It has lots of information that you can trust.
-One very important caveat: all supplements, herbs, tinctures, oils, etc. have side effects ranging from mild or non-existent to dangerous, often when combined with your regular medications.
+Remember the important caveat: all supplements, herbs, tinctures, oils, etc., have side effects ranging from mild or non-existent to dangerous, often when combined with your regular medications.
 Even pure grapefruit juice can affect the strength of all the medications you’re taking!

 Enjoy the article.
 There will be no exam this time : - )